UIUC-iSchool-DataViz/is445AOG_fall2020/syllabus.md

 The submission process for homeworks will be described by example during class before any homeworks are to be submitted.

-Each assignment will be 50% "correctness" and 50% the narrative description of the process.
+Each assignment will be based on "correctness" and the narrative description of the process.
 "Correctness" in this case indicates that the code runs without issue, results are produced, and each component of the assignment is completed.
-The narrative description of the process will be graded on grammar (less so) and completeness (more so).
+The narrative description of the process will be graded on grammar minimally and more so on completeness and thoughtfulness.

 ### Grading Policy

-All assignments are required for all students.
-Completing all assignments is not a guarantee of a passing grade.
-All work must be completed in order to pass this class.
+All assignments are required for all students, aside from one homework (lowest HW grade will be dropped).
+Completing all assignments is
+not a guarantee of a passing grade.
+You must do homework, visualization reports, and final to receive a passing grade.
 Late or incomplete assignments will not be given full credit unless the student has contacted the instructor prior to the due date of the assignment (or in the case of emergencies, as soon as practicable).